bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 Source: ChRIS UI Design Brief.
 RedHat, 20 Nov.
 2018.

 ## 6. Acceptance criteria
-Minimum Viable Product are:
+Minimum Viable Product:
 - Design an efficient front-end interface to interact between users and cloud server.
 - Understand the multiparty computation structure, optimize the front end to help users search data faster.

-Potential stretch goals are:
+Potential stretch goals:
 - Get page response time down
 - Visualization of brain volume results.

 ## 7. Release Planning
 (This is just a temporary plan, will be modified depending on the progress...)

 - Sprint 1(weeks 2&3): get familiar with project technology, including React, Patternfly, Redux, Undux and so on.
-And have a basic understanding about the ChRIS platform and ChRIS UI project of redhat.
+And have a basic understanding of the ChRIS platform and ChRIS UI project of Redhat.

 - Sprint 2(weeks 4&5): start the redux implementation in ChRIS Store, rewrite the frame by using Redux and fetch all the data object into the caches.